wandb/docs/docs/guides/launch/setup-agent-advanced.md

 If you are invoking the agent yourself with `wandb launch-agent`, you can provide the agent config as a path to a YAML file with the `--config` flag.
 By default, the config will be loaded from `~/.config/wandb/launch-config.yaml`.

-Within your launch agent config (`launch-config.yaml`), provide the name of the target resource environment and the container registry for the `environment` and `registry` keys, respectively.
+Within your launch agent config (`launch-config.yaml`), provide the name of the target resource environment and the container registry for the `environment` and `builder.destination` keys, respectively.

 The following tabs demonstrates how to configure the launch agent based on your environment and registry.